Welcome to the Pinball Magazine webshop. Below you can order your copy/copies of Pinball Magazine and related products.

 Please take note of the following:

 - The name Pinball Magazine is widely considered to be a misnomer.
-The publication is considered widely as more like a book than a "regular" magazine.
+The publication is more like a book than a "regular" magazine.

 Pinball Magazine products are printed on high-quality paper and they are heavy.
 Unfortunately, postal rates from Europe for heavy magazines are not what we like them to be.
 Printing Pinball Magazine products in the USA, and shipping from the USA, has been considered multiple times.
 So far it turned out that both the costs for printing and shipping appear to be more economical from Europe.

 - Important note regarding the ordering of PINBALL - Santiago Ciuffo:

 Due to it's dimensions, this book is too thick to ship as Letter mail.
 Therefore, it can only ship as a PACKAGE.
 Unfortunately, the webshop will quote postal rates for both Letter mail and Package mail.
 Please make sure to select PACKAGE mail.
 Else your order can't be processed and you'll be asked by email to pay the additional postal costs that are applicable to ship as a package.
 When ordering the book and several magazines, chances are shipping as a package may be the most economical and best option anyway.

 - In case you have any questions regarding shipping, please see the FAQ if your question has already been answered.
 If not, please send an email to:

 editor @ pinball-magazine . com (no spaces).
 If you send an email, we'll get back to you as soon as possible.
 Thanks!